Acer0ni/Addy-the-disc-bot/README.md

 ### Meet Addy

 Addy is the digital manifestation of my ADHD… meaning her commands are all over the place right now.
-I started this project as an exercise to get more familiar with Python, it has become an ongoing source of inspiration and exploration.
+I started this project as an exercise to get more familiar with Python, and it has become an ongoing source of inspiration and exploration.

 ### Commands